 There are various litigation routes available dependent upon where the company is registered.
 The Authority will use a case-by-case approach to determine whether or not to participate after having considered the risks and potential benefits.
 The Authority in the past has used industry professionals to facilitate this.
-Border to Coast follow a similar model to the Authority on the assets it holds on SYPA's behalf.
+Border to Coast follow a similar model to the Authority on the assets it holds on SYPA's behalf, and given the fact that all listed assets are now managed by Border to Coast it is unlikely that the Authority will need to directly participate in litigation of this sort.